 Rowan-Cabarrus Community College offers many types of financial assistance.
 Depending on the type of aid, eligibility is based on one or more of the following criteria: financial need of the individual, educational costs, academic achievement and availability of funds.
 Inquiries regarding financial aid should be directed to the Financial Aid Office.

-A federal grant that is awarded to eligible students who do not have a B.S./B.A. degree or equivalent.
-Amounts range from $555 to $5,550 per academic year.
+A federal grant that is awarded to eligible students who do not have a B.S. /B.A. degree or equivalent.
+Amounts range from $598 to $5815 per academic year.
 The amount received depends on the Expected Family Contribution (EFC), cost of attendance and enrollment status.
+Pell Grant is limited to 12 full-time semesters or equivalent.
+May be awarded fall, spring and summer semesters depending on enrollment status during the academic year.

 Supplemental Educational Opportunity Grant (SEOG)